nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 you're using your experience to drive product development, lean into that and build the product you envisage.

 In general, I think I now prefer the approach of considering your options, making a plan, then committing to that with all of your resources.
-If it doesn't work out, you reassess and go again—but the attractiveness of the half-measure should be resisted; by trying to do a little bit of everything, you might end up not doing anything particularly well.
+If it doesn't work out, you reassess and go again, but the attractiveness of the half-measure should be resisted; by trying to do a little bit of everything, you might end up not doing anything particularly well.

 ### A note on 'entrepreneurial' activity